Yuri Dolgorukiy

-Yuri spent much of his life in internecine strife with the other Rurikid princes for suzerainty over the Kievan Rus, which had been held by his father (Vladimir Monomakh) and his elder brother before him.
-Although he twice managed to hold Kiev (in September 1149 - April 1151, again in March 1155 - May 1157) and rule as Grand Prince of all Rus', his autocratic rule and perceived foreigner status made him unpopular with the powerful Kievan boyars, leading to his presumed poisoning and the expulsion of his son (later Andrei Bogoliubsky of Vladimir-Suzdal) in 1157.
+Yuri spent much of his life in internecine strife with the other Rus' princes for suzerainty over the Kievan Rus, which had been held by his father (Vladimir Monomakh) and his elder brother before him.
+Although he twice managed to briefly hold Kiev (in September 1149 – April 1151, again in March 1155 – May 1157) and rule as Grand Prince of Kiev, his autocratic rule and perceived foreigner status made him unpopular with the powerful Kievan boyars, leading to his presumed poisoning and the expulsion of his son (later Andrei Bogoliubsky of Vladimir-Suzdal) in 1157.
 His rule marked the effective end of the Rus' as a unified entity until the Mongol invasions, with powerful provincial territories like Vladimir-Suzdal and Galicia-Volhynia now competing for the throne of Kiev.

-Problems in identifying birthdate and mother

-According to Vasily Tatishchev, Yuri was born in 1090 which would make him a son of Vladimir Monomakh's first wife Gytha of Wessex, a daughter of Harold Godwinson.

-The problem exists with Gytha's date of death.
-The scholars think it was either 1098 or 1107.

-According to the "Testament of Vladimir Monomakh" Yuri's mother died on May 7, 1107.
-If Gytha died on March 07, 1098 then Yuri Vladimirovich could have been a son of his father's second wife Yefimia.
+Biography

+Birth

+Yuri was the sixth son of Vladimir Monomakh.
+It is unclear when Yuri was born.
 Some chronicles report that Yuri's elder brother, Viacheslav, said to him: "I am much older than you; I was already bearded when you were born."
 Since Viacheslav was born in 1083, this supposedly pushes Yuri's birth to c.
 1099/1100.
-However, the Primary Chronicle records the first marriage of Yuri - on 12 January 1108.
+However, the Primary Chronicle records the first marriage of Yuri – on 12 January 1108.
 It means that Yuri was born before c.
-1099/1100 (as he couldn't have been 6–9 years old at the time of marriage).
+1099/1100 (as he could not have been 6–9 years old at the time of marriage).

-Tatishchev also records that Yuri's son Andrei Bogolyubskiy was born around 1111.
-It is doubtful that Yuri was at that time younger than 16 or 17.